SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we presented the SWARM+ system that builds on our prior work on multi-agent decentralized consensus for distributed job selection to address scaling and resilience challenges.
-SWARM+ introduced three novel contributions to address decentralized coordination barriers: (1)~\textbf{Hierarchical topologies} reduced complexity to O(log n), scaling to 990 agents with 46.12\,s mean selection time for 9000 jobs; (2)~\textbf{Autonomous resilience} maintained 92.5\% availability under 50\% agent loss via dynamic quorum recalculation without centralized membership services; (3)~\textbf{Data-aware cost modeling} integrated compute load, DTN connectivity, and data locality for unified cost calculation used during candidate selection.
+In this paper, we presented SWARM+, a decentralized workload management system for geo-distributed scientific infrastructures.
+SWARM+ builds on our prior work on multi-agent decentralized consensus for distributed job selection to address scalability and resilience challenges.

-The evaluation on the FABRIC testbed showed that SWARM+ improves selection time and scheduling latency by about 97–98\% over baseline SWARM under identical configurations, largely due to engineering optimizations such as a gRPC communication layer and selection-engine caching.
-SWARM+ also scales to 9000 jobs across 990 distributed agents, achieving nearly even workload distribution across hierarchy levels and reduced coordination overhead via hierarchical grouping and consensus, indicating suitability for large federations with hundreds of sites.
-SWARM+ demonstrates resilience to failures, tolerating single-agent failures ($>$99\%) and degrading gracefully, with only 5.1\% and 7.5\% performance impact under 26\% and 50\% agent failures, respectively.
-SWARM+'s elastic scaling allows agents to be added dynamically, maintaining stable behavior as the system grows.